 The Somali (Democratic.)
 Republic (SDR) acceded to the Convention establishing WIPO on 18 August 1982, with effect from 18 November 1982.
 This was confirmed by Notification Notice No. 120 to WIPO dated 19 August 1972.
 None of the other IP conventions administered by WIPO has been acceded to by the SDR (see this WIPO table of IP treaty accessions).
 Both the territories of Somaliland and Somalia would have been covered by some of the pre 1960 IP conventions through their respective status as a British Protectorate and an Italian colony/Trusteeship territory before their union in 1960.

 The SDR ratified on 14 May 1978 the 1977 OAU Cultural Charter for Africa which, in article 25, states that “African governments should enact national and inter-African laws and regulations guaranteeing the protection of copyright, set up national copyright offices and encourage the establishment of authors’ associations responsible for protecting the moral and material interests of those who produce work that gives spiritual and mental pleasure”.
-Update May 2015: See below and this separate page (to be completed shortly in June 2015) on Somaliland Copyright Law.
+Update May 2015: See below and this separate page on Somaliland Copyright Law.

 The SDR also acceded to the 1976 Lusaka Agreement which established ARIPO (the African Regional Intellectual Property Organisation) so enable “to pool the resources of its member countries in industrial property matters together in order to avoid duplication of financial and human resources.”
 However, the SDR was not a member of the following ARIPO conventions, such as: